vikingdata/articles/what_to_know/mysql_et.md

 * mysql_config_editor can be used to store credentials, but it is not foolproof.

+* Backup backups up ibd and CSV files.
+MyISAM, other tables by other engines.
+FILES: frm, csv, ibd

-* For DDL changes. a serialized copy is kept in SDI, a copy is stored in tablespace
+* For DDL changes. a serialized copy is kept in SDI in json format, a copy is stored in tablespace for innodb tables

+* Snapshots: No recovery is usually necessary.
+If copied into anoher system, can be brought up immediately.

+* To run multiple mysql instances: Docker, different systemd settings, use different options for each instance and different systemd settings can specify different startup configs.